BeatSaberCN/Loqolizer/README.md

 ## Embbed Data Version Check

-At the mod build time, the mod **only** embbed the every mod's latest version translate, including the version number.

-At the runtime, the mod check every mod's id and version.
+When game start, the mod check every mod's id and version.
 The mismatched translate will be skipped.

 ## Online Data Version Check